Lachie-King24/holbertonschool-shell/basics/README.md

 6-firstdirectory is a script that when run, will create a directory in /tmp called my_first_directory

 7-movethatfile is a script that when it's run, will move the file betty from tmp to /tmp/my_first_directory

+8-firstdelete is a script that once run, will delete the betty file from tmp/my_first_directory